Four years ago, I wasn’t a very good dad.

-I thought that loving my children well meant providing for them.
-If I could make enough money to support them, then they would know that I loved them.
-I justified it all by thinking that it would teach my sons a great work ethic and model the value of hard work.
-But the truth is, I began to value my role as provider rather than my role as their father.
+Back then, I thought that loving my children well meant providing for them.
+If I could make enough money, then they would know that I loved them.
+Somehow, the idea of a trust fund felt like the most honorable legacy I could leave.
+I even justified it by saying that I was teaching my kids the value of hard work.
+But the truth is, I valued my role as their provider more than my role as their father.

-Kids need to learn the value of hard work and they need a healthy respect for money, but there’s so much more to being a dad than simply being a paycheck.
-Fatherhood is about forging an example for your children and cultivating in them a trust and respect that points to something greater.
+Kids need to learn the value of hard work and they need a healthy respect for money, but fathers are more than a paycheck.
+Being a father is about forging an example for your children—cultivating a trust and respect that points to something greater.

 A Picture of Fatherhood

-The other day, I took the boys to the beach.
-The ocean was fierce, far too dangerous for a child.
-But like boys often do, they wanted to see how close they could get to danger without getting hurt.
+The other day, I took my boys to the beach.
+The ocean was fierce.
+Far too dangerous for a child.
+But like boys often do, my sons wanted to see how close they could get to danger without getting hurt.
 As their father, I walked with them, holding their hand as they courageously tested the power of the ocean.

-At one point, my son let go of my hand.
-His bravery began to conquer his fear.
-But as the next wave came in, it swept him off of his feet and churned him in the salt and sand.
-He jumped to his feet and wiped the salt water from his eyes, then quickly reached back up for my hand.
+At one point, my son let go.
+His bravery seemed to conquer his fear.
+But the next wave swept him off of his feet and churned him in the salt and sand.
+He quickly jumped up, wiped the salt water from his eyes and quickly reached for my hand.

 In that moment, it all made sense.

-Too often, I’m like my sons, wanting to do life on my own—rejecting the hand of my Father.
-But when the waves of circumstance crash and churn me in their wake I’m brought to that humble place of remembering to reach for His hand.
+Too often, I’m like my sons.
+I want to do life on my own, so I reject the hand of my Father.
+But when the waves of circumstance crash and churn me in their wake I’m humbly reminded to reach for His hand.